xJonathanLEI/redirect-worker/README.md

-# Cloudflare Worker for 301 Redirects
+# Cloudflare Worker for Redirects

-A simple Cloudflare Worker for redirecting requests with 301 responses.
+A simple Cloudflare Worker for redirecting requests.

 ## License